-Bryan Walsh, future correspondent - Axios
+Bryan Walsh, Future Correspondent, Axios

-Jason Cerrato, sr. director, product marketing, Eightfold
+Jason Cerrato, senior director, product marketing, Eightfold

 The wake-up call of the Great Resignation inspired employers to be more curious and empathetic about what workers need and want from them.
 What were the biggest lessons they learned about what ties workers to their companies?
 What are the best innovations born of the competition to hire and retain workers in a hotly competitive labor market, from benefits to career development?